Answers to our Clients’ Most Frequently Asked Questions

 - Page 1

-How much will it cost us/me to retain a Labor & Employment Attorney?
+How Much Will It Cost You to Retain a Labor & Employment Attorney?

 It really depends on the matter and a variety of other factors, including, who we are representing in the matter.
 We offer alternative billing arrangements (such as, flat fees that may include a set number of hours) for certain matters, such as, preparation of employee handbooks, audits and training.
 We traditionally bill by the hour for counseling, potential or actual representation in legal actions.
 Certain costs are easily estimated such as filing fees, while others, such as the costs of depositions will vary depending on whether or not it is videotaped, the number of exhibits that are marked, and pages of testimony, but we can provide an estimated range.